Tom-Bom-badil/trovis-modbus/README.md

 | YADOS YADO\|MATIC 08      |                3 |    x    |               90 | TROVIS 5578-1114                     |
 | PEWO PCR06                |                2 |    x    |               33 | TROVIS 5575                          |

-<sup>Note: The non-SAMSON models have not yet been tested.
+<sup>Note: Not all non-SAMSON models have yet been tested.
 The figures are based on the currently available documentation.</sup>

-Other compatible OEM controllers will likely work, based on the TROVIS model identity they provide.
-OEM controllers return and use the corresponding TROVIS model profile and are not maintained with separate datapoint definitions.

 ## Testing and validation

 All releases of the library are tested with the following hardware setup:

-- 1× `TROVIS 5576`: live heating controller, Anlage 2.1 (4 required + 4 additional Pt1000 sensors),
 - 1× `TROVIS 5578`: dedicated testing device, Anlage 6.1 (fully equipped with 17 Pt1000 sensors),
 - 1× `TROVIS 5579`: dedicated testing device, Anlage 5.1 (fully equipped
-  with 17 Pt1000 sensors).
+  with 17 Pt1000 sensors),
+- 1× `TROVIS 5576`: live heating controller, Anlage 2.1 (4 required + 4 additional Pt1000 sensors).

 Additional software-based tests are part of the project to ensure code quality and consistency.